richlander/container-workshop/aspnetcore.md

 hello-aspnet   latest    37dbfa21c5a9   16 seconds ago   102MB
 ```

-The size difference is larger for Arm64 images.
+The size difference is more significant for Arm64 images.

 ## Trimming

-Size can be reduced further with trimming.
+Size can be reduced further by publishing as self-contained and using trimming.

 ```bash
 $ dotnet publish -p:PublishProfile=DefaultContainer -p:ContainerFamily=jammy-chiseled -p:PublishTrimmed=true --sc